Modular equalities for complex reflection arrangements: Introduction and statement of results

 \subsection{Aomoto-Betti numbers for reflection arrangements}

 Reflection arrangements have a distinguished history, going back as far as Jordan's work from 1878 on the symmetry group of the famous Hessian configuration.
-Another related open problem is whether the {\em Hessian arrangement} is the only arrangement supporting a $4$-net.
+A related open problem is whether the {\em Hessian arrangement} is the only arrangement supporting a $4$-net.
+In Theorem \ref{thm:b}\eqref{b2} below, we solve this problem for reflection arrangements.

 Finite complex reflection groups have been classified by Shephard and Todd \cite{ST} (see also \cite{C}, \cite{OT}).
 Each such group $G$ gives rise to the complex reflection arrangement $\A(G)$, consisting of the fixed points of all reflections in $G$.
 Among them, we have the monomial arrangements $\A(m,m,l)$ in $\C^l \; (l \geq 2)$, with defining polynomials $\Pi_{1 \leq i< j \leq l}\ (z_i^m-z_j^m) \; (m \geq 1)$, and full monomial arrangements $\A(m,1,l)$ in $\C^l \; (l \geq 2)$, defined by $z_1 \dots z_l \cdot \Pi_{1 \leq i< j \leq l}\ (z_i^m-z_j^m) \; (m \geq 2)$.
 We may now state our second main result.